cseshahriar/The-python-mega-course-practice-repo/README.md

 Did you know The Python got his name not from the snake, but from <strong>Monty Python's Flying Circus</strong>, a favorite comedy series of <strong>Guido van Rossum</strong>, the <strong>creator of Python</strong>.

+Did you know The <strong>Python</strong> comes pre-installed on <strong>Linux</strong> and <srong>Mac<//srong> operating systems.
+In May 2019, Windows 10 also launched an update that also has Python pre-installed.
+That is an added endorsement for Python.
 ## The basics of Python

 In this section, you learned that: